-The Asset Allocation strategies are risk-based allocations designed to adjust exposures to asset classes based upon expected economic conditions in both the U.S. and globally over a forecast period consisting of a rolling three-year outlook.
+The Asset Allocation strategies encompass risk-based allocations designed to adjust exposures to asset classes based upon expected economic conditions in both the U.S. and globally over a forecast period consisting of a rolling three-year outlook.
 These strategies are aligned across the spectrum of risk profiles and represent risk tolerances for the investment life stages of accumulation, protection, and distribution.

 In recognition of the fact that economies move through cycles, Confluence designs its Asset Allocation strategies to attempt to manage risk through changing economic conditions.
-This design is supported by seminal academic work from 1952 stating that expected risk and returns should be used as the capital market assumptions that underlie an effective asset allocation program.
-Accordingly, Confluence uses a rolling three-year time frame as its forecast period to seek to address dynamic opportunities and associated risks and incorporate flexible allocations that are modified each quarter to reflect appropriate exposures as expectations of economic conditions change.
-Each quarter, and in rare instances more frequently should conditions dictate, Confluence's Asset Allocation Committee ("AAC") convenes to review, study, and align the strategies in accordance with the AAC's updated forecasts given the then-current economic environment and outlook.
+This process is supported by seminal academic work from 1952 stating that expected risk and returns should be used as the capital market assumptions that underlie an effective asset allocation program.
+Accordingly, Confluence uses a rolling three-year time frame as its forecast period to seek to address opportunities and associated risks and incorporate flexible allocations that are modified each quarter to reflect appropriate exposures as expectations of macroeconomic factors and market conditions change.
+Macroeconomic factors may include issues related to inflation, economic growth, Fed policy, currency trends, commodity prices, quantitative easing or tightening, the regulatory environment, trade policies, budget deficits, and national debt as well as foreign central bank policies, global inflation, and foreign economic growth rates.
+Market condition evaluations may involve the outlook for the Fed's overnight target rate, LIBOR, SOFR and other money-market rates, the shape of the yield curve, credit underwriting trends, corporate default rates, corporate bond spreads, corporate profitability, equity valuations, U.S. dollar exchange rates, capital flows, and fundamental factors affecting commodities.